 In early 2012, the smoothed sunspot number reached a first peak of 98.3 (March, 2012).

 But early 2014 brought a second peak.
 The smoothed sunspot number reached a second peak of 116.4 (April, 2014).
 This became the official maximum.
 It’s not unusual to have a double peak, but it’s rare that the second peak is larger than the first.
 Cycle 24’s peak still ranks as the weakest since Cycle 14, which peaked in 1906.

-In 2018, sunspot numbers dropped further into the teens.
+In 2018, 61% of the days were spotless!
 We went weeks at a time without a single spot on the Sun’s face.

 According to forecasts, the solar minimum should begin between 2019 and 2020.

 Cycle 24 does indeed appear close to the end of its lifespan.
 With the total lack of sunspot activity, the Solar Minimum may be underway now.

 On July 2, Spaceweather.com reported: “This week, a cluster of small sunspots from the next solar cycle bubbled up to the surface of the sun.
 The dark cores didn’t last long, but they had the unmistakable magnetic signature of Solar Cycle 25.: